salmalah/airbnb-clone-project/README.md

 ### 5. Secure Transactions
 Payment operations use secure protocols and verification to protect financial information.
 This ensures that transactions are safe and reliable.

+## CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines are automated workflows that help streamline the development process.
+CI ensures that every new change (such as code commits) is automatically tested and validated, while CD ensures that validated changes are deployed quickly and reliably to production.

+Implementing a CI/CD pipeline is important because it:
+- Reduces human error by automating repetitive tasks.
+- Speeds up the release cycle by deploying changes faster.
+- Improves code quality through automated testing and integration.
+- Ensures consistent and reliable deployments.

+### Tools for CI/CD:
+- **GitHub Actions**: Automates testing and deployment directly from the GitHub repository.
+- **Docker**: Provides containerization for consistent application environments across development, testing, and production.
+- **Other CI/CD Platforms** (optional): Jenkins, GitLab CI, or CircleCI can also be integrated depending on team needs.
 ## Team Roles

 ### Backend Developer